 Building Bridges in Tuvaila

-The Let It Rain campaign funds rainwater harvesting projects on primary schools in Northern Tanzania.
-One of its latest recipients is Tuvaila.
+One of our latest recipients is Tuvaila.
 Located in the Maji Ya Chai Ward, The Tuvaila Primary School is the largest in the area with 1280 students from kindergarten through the 7th grade.
 80 of the students are special needs.

 Maji Ya Chai in Swahili means “water like tea”.
 The children in this area walk through life thinking they are unknown to the world.
 But if you search for the highest level of natural fluoride in groundwater, you will find them.
 After 4 to 6 years of consuming this toxic water, children’s bones are leached of calcium and the ability to walk and grow is stunted.
 Their skulls swell from the tension of undrained fluids and their minds no longer have the ability to reach for a potential tomorrow.
 Fluoride affects not only the bones, teeth, eyes and kidneys, fluoride suppresses the pineal gland.
 Used in World War 2 concentration camps, the consumption of high levels of fluoride can act as a pacifier by diminishing the brain’s ability to choose between acceptance or fighting back.
 In Maji Ya Chai, we found generations of people accepting the fate this toxic water bequeaths upon them.

 By the end of this year, that will be over.
 In areas where naturally high levels of fluoride exist in groundwater, the simplest solution is to harvest the rain.
 As 2018 comes to an end, thanks to Rotary International and our Let It Rain campaigners, every primary school in the Maji Ya Chai ward will have received the ability to choose differently.